ioccc-src/winner/1993/README.md

 This year was the first year that ANSI C was the default.
 Use of classic K&R C was allowed so long as ANSI C compilers could still compile the entry.
-If you do not have an ANSI C compiler, you may not be able to compile the winners, sorry!
+If you do not have an ANSI C compiler, you may not be able to compile the entry, sorry!

 ## A few notes regarding future contests: